 Kamala in 2 minutes

-• Character: former Muslim fishing village (active mosques in the Old Village), now an established west-coast residential and resort area; quieter than Bang Tao or Patong but with growing branded-residence inventory
+- Character: former Muslim fishing village (active mosques in the Old Village), now an established west-coast residential and resort area; quieter than Bang Tao or Patong but with a growing premium-build pipeline

-The northern half of Kamala is more village-like (Kamala Old Village, local market, mosques), and the southern half is dominated by MontAzure and the upscale resort/branded-residence cluster on the headland toward Patong.
+The northern half of Kamala is more village-like (Kamala Old Village, local market, mosques), and the southern half is MontAzure, a large upscale resort area on the headland toward Patong, still being built out.

 Lifestyle and infrastructure

-• Phuket FantaSea: large entertainment/cultural theme park inland from the beach (Friday/Saturday evenings)
+- Phuket FantaSea: large entertainment/cultural theme park inland from the beach (Friday/Saturday evenings; brings tour-bus traffic to the inland approach)

 Practical infrastructure: